LumosRobotics/LumosTool/examples/example_simple/README.md

 # STM32H7 Simple Example

 This is the most basic example project for the Lumos build tool.
-It demonstrates the absolute minimum required to run code on an STM32H7 microcontroller without using any peripherals.
+It demonstrates the minimum code structure using the Arduino-style `setup()` and `loop()` pattern.

 ## What It Does

 This example:
-- Initializes the HAL library
-- Configures the system clock to run at 550 MHz
+- Implements `setup()` - called once after board initialization
+- Implements `loop()` - called repeatedly in an infinite loop
-- Runs a simple infinite loop with a counter
+- Increments a counter with delays

 **No peripherals are used** - no UART, no GPIO, no LEDs, nothing.
 Just the core CPU running.

+The board support files (from `/src/boards/lumos_brain/`) automatically handle:
+- HAL initialization
+- System clock configuration @ 550 MHz
+- MPU configuration
+- USB and SD card initialization

 ## Why This Example?